caitkuek/hungry-for-more/README.md

 # Hungry for More

 ## Overview
-Hungry for More is an online grocery app utilizing subscription plans with the intention to reduce waste and save cost for users.
+Hungry for More is currently a fixed grocery planning app for users who are too busy to plan their meals in advance.
+It will eventually be an online grocery app utilizing subscription plans with the intention to reduce waste and save cost for users.

 Made because I love groceries and convenience.